What are you looking for in an email marketing service? Great price? Powerful features? Simplicity? How about all three?

 Now it’s time to design your campaign.
 This starts with choosing a template.

-Moosend comes with 71 pre-made email templates.
+Moosend comes with over 75 pre-made email templates.
 It feels like there are almost as many categories.
 This doesn’t really help to find the right template design for what you want to use it for.
 But luckily you can create a library of favourite templates and save templates you have edited.

 I’d describe Moosend’s template designs as clean and professional rather than spectacularly creative.
 I’ve seen better, but I’ve seen worse, too.